-As of the date of this report, we expect our existing cash and cash equivalents and our short-term investments will be sufficient to fund our operating expenses and capital expenditure requirements for at least the next 12 months and into mid-2024.
+As of the date of this report, we expect our existing cash and cash equivalents and our short-term investments, together with the plans described above, will be sufficient to fund our operating expenses and capital expenditure requirements for at least the next 12 months and into mid-2024.
+See Note 1 to the consolidated financial statements.

 Thereafter, our viability will depend on our ability to raise additional capital to finance operations, to successfully commercialize our product candidates, if approved, or to enter into collaborations with third parties for the development of our product candidates.
 If we are unable to do any of the foregoing, we would be forced to delay, limit, reduce or terminate our product candidate development or future commercialization efforts.
-Our estimates are based on a variety of assumptions that may prove to be wrong, and we could exhaust our available capital resources."
+Our estimates are based on a variety of assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than expected.
+See "- Liquidity and Capital Resources."